 Effectively managing the Performance Diagnostics elephant will make sure you have the right people in the right room at the right time with the right content.
 And make sure you also focus on non-learning interventions when those are appropriate to solve performance issues.

-Given you have done enough performance consultancy to ensure your training course is at least part of a viable solution, and the delegates are surrounded by resources and a culture that provides for their informal learning, how do you nurture your planted learning seeds?
+You have done enough performance consultancy to ensure your training course is at least part of a viable solution.
+The delegates are surrounded by resources and a culture that provides for their informal learning.
+So how do you nurture your planted learning seeds?
 A growing seedling needs to be protected from the elements and watered.
 I might also need scaffolding in some cases to grow tall and strong.
 These are all excellent analogies for the kind of things that need to be done to encourage a delegate to practice their newfound skills.
 They need to experiment to find out what works and how it works for them.
 They need ongoing care and attention, and yes, even a scaffolded growth and development pathway.

 By the way, if you don’t get control of those first three elephants, a sneaky fourth elephant will join in.
 It will try to destroy your ability to even sow your learning seeds.
 Let’s call the fourth elephant the ‘Brand of L&D’ elephant, but that’s an elephant story for another day…